pgdogdev/docs/docs/features/load-balancer.md

 ## Handle writes

-The load balancer is smart and can split read queries from write queries.
+The load balancer can split read `SELECT` queries from write queries.
 This strategy is effective 99% of the time, since `SELECT` queries that write to the database are rare and are typically used for database maintenance.

 If PgDog detects that a query is _not_ a `SELECT`, like an `INSERT` or and `UPDATE`, and it's configuration contains a primary,